 As seen from the above, it was disfluencies that increased most visibly, reaching 520 cases.
 Fossilised grammatical structures spred from 90 to 105, though only in the case of the written production.
 Lexical fossilization developed more in writing than speaking, escalating from 20 to 29 instances in the former, and from 17 to 18 in the latter.
-Growing tendencies of fossilization were also recorded in connection to phonology, morphology, spelling, and punctuation, but they were rather insignificant.
+Growing tendencies of fossilization were also recorded in connection to phonology, morphology and punctuation, but they were rather insignificant.
 What changed considerably constituted text incoherence-related issues, decreasing rapidly from 699 to 404 inaccuracies.
-This quality "improvement" in the written production, however, seems to take place at the expense of the quality of spoken discourses (an increase from 281 to 520 occurrences in toto), where fossilization extends to a considerable extent.
+At the same time, the number of misspelled language forms diminished, which can be partly connected with and accounted for the previous language tendency.
+This quality "improvement" in the written production, however, seems to take place at the expense of the quality of spoken discourses, which could be illustrated by means of a progressive fossilization curve.

 11.3.
-Measurement 1 & 3
+MEASUREMENT 1 & 3

-Fossilization development is much bigger, if not the biggest, when comparing the two outermost poles, i.e. the first and the third measurement depicting the initial and the final state of fosiilization (see Appendix 15).
+Fossilization development is much bigger, if not the biggest, when comparing the two outermost poles, i.e. the first and the third measurement depicting the initial and the final state of fossilization.